EdGeraghty/EdGeraghty/README.md

 ### Hi there 👋

+I'm a Senior Technologist @privacyint

+I mostly work in Java and Bashscript these days, but have been known to dabble in JavaScript, PHP, Python, and others.

+My prime focus is Security, both Technical and Organisational.

+Contact me on Matrix: @ed:geraghty.london

 <!--
 **EdGeraghty/EdGeraghty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.